ways to satisfy your wanderlust when you can't travel

 501 Questions: A Travel Game Book

 501 Questions: A Travel Game is an excellent book for long car rides or hikes.
-It’s full of 501 prompts that will help you learn all sorts of random facts about your friends and family!
+Its 501 prompts will help you learn all sorts of random facts about your friends and family!

-Random facts such as: If Barrett and I were MLB players and had to pick a walk-up song, we would pick the same song!
-Space Jam.
+Random facts such as: If Barrett and I were MLB players and had to pick a walk-up song, we would choose the same song: Space Jam.

 National Parks Themed Monopoly